Frequently Asked Questions

 - Tripods, monopods, handheld microphones, lighting, props and other external equipment are not permitted.

 - A safe distance must be maintained from all artwork, cases, platforms, and pedestals.
 Cameras must be kept three feet away from artwork and may never be held over an artwork.

 Personal live-streaming is permitted, subject to the same conditions described above.
 We ask that live broadcasts respect the privacy of other visitors, and that volunteers and staff not be interviewed or otherwise engaged in a way that takes them away from their primary job duties.

 Photographs and videos, where permitted, are for personal use only and may not be sold.
 Any commercial or other unauthorized use of any transmission, picture, film/type, writing, drawing, or other depiction of the Riverside Art Museum or The Cheech Marin Center for Chicano Art & Culture sites or architecture, or its names, marks, or logos, is prohibited without prior specific written approval.
-Please email Jen Kanter, Director of Communications & Marketing email@example.com to submit your request for use.
+Please email Jen Kanter, Director of Communications & Marketing at email@example.com to submit your request for use.